erikgeo/msfs_g36_project/README.md

 Current features of this modification are:

 **Flight dynamics/performance**
-* Adjusted climb and cruise performance to match the Bonanza G36 POH charts.
+* (Improved in v0.5) Adjusted climb and cruise performance to match the Bonanza G36 POH charts.
-* Adjusted flap and gear drag
+* (Improved in v0.5) Adjusted flap and gear drag
 * Slightly reduced pitch effect due to elevator deflection + propwash
 * Slightly increased nosewheel steering angle
 * Added drag due to cowl flap.
 This causes a 3-4 kts cruise speed loss.